OrchardCMS/OrchardDoc/Documentation/Manually-installing-Orchard-zip-file.markdown

 # Change History

+* 4-9-14: Updates for Orchard 1.8.
+Added screenshots and more detail to the IIS section.
+Updated Webmatrix screenshots.
+Changed a bit the structure of some paragraphs to make them clearer.
+Updated some links.
 	* Updates for Orchard 1.6
 	* 11-07-12:  Updated screens for 1.6 installation.
 	* 4-12-11: Updated screens for 1.1 installation.
     * 3-14-11:  Added section on using WebMatrix and IIS Express.
     * 3-14-11:  Added information about recipes in the setup screen.
     * 3-15-11:  Fixed the IIS section to use the Orchard subfolder from the zip.